CrashOverride85/zc95/docs/Build_fp_1_x.md

 ## Assembly
+There are two ways to attached the display to the front panel: either solder it, or connect it using an 18 way 0.5mm pitch FPC flat flexible ribbon cable (recommended).

 * Solder on a 2x4 IDC socket on the rear of the board for "P1" - make sure orientation matches the silkscreen.

 * Solder a 10 pin molex KK style connector for "H1" ("Mainboard LCD").

-* Solder 10 way pin header onto back on LCD
+* If soldering display to front panel: Solder 10 way pin header onto back on LCD.
+Skip this if using FPC ribbon.

 * If ordered/printed, fit the display frame to the display: